kseekins/kseekins.github.io/essays/timeEstimationforADHDCoders.md

 Resolving an issue was a wildcard when it came to effort estimation.
 In the beginning, finding out how to establish a thrid role in the system took a lot more time than expected.
 This caused time spent on Issue 7 and 25 to go far above expected.
 However when AddShop page could not add anything new to the shops.collection, I found the solution within 30 minutes.

+## Tracking

+At the start of thie estimation project, I downloaded Toggl.
+However I could not make it work.
+Back then I was facing a number of issues running all of my code in my laptop.
+I did not want a potential complication so decided to use my personal journal that I carry with me all the time.
+Transcribing them to the Project Dashboard on Github was not a problem.
+I do not think this compromised the accuracy of the data.

 ## AI Use In this Essay